MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/IModalTool.md

 ### **registerKeyBinding**
 `
-registerKeyBinding(action: SupportedKeyboardActionTypes, button: KeyboardKey, modifier: InputModifier): void `
+registerKeyBinding(action: SupportedKeyboardActionTypes, binding: KeyBinding, info: KeyBindingInfo): void `

 Register a key press binding for an action which will be handled by the tool input context.